Hong Kong Center

 Led by Dr. Aleksandra Thurman, your journey takes you to China, Malaysia, and Singapore for an expansive overview of the immense economic, political, cultural and environmental import of the region.
 You will explore Confucianism, Taoism, examine Islamic culture and art, and visit many prominent financial, historic, and cultural sites as you build a strong foundation for your semester of study in Hong Kong.

-The Greater China: Past, Present, and Future
+China: Past, Present, and Future

 Students live in an apartment building in Kowloon, several subway stops away from the location of your classes (on the CityU campus).
 All students have access to City University facilities, including a sports complex and an Olympic-sized pool.